bhatti/formicary/docs/howto.md

 - [Static Golang Analusis using go-kart](go-kart.md) for scanning GO source code.

 - [Scanning containers using Trivy](trivy-scan.md) for scanning containers for security.

+- [Using Templates](templates.md) for example of using templates in job definitions.

 - [Advanced Kubernetes](advanced_k8.md) for using advanced kubernetes configs.